Odyssey

 Let's test our changes.
 Open up http://localhost:4001 in your browser and use Sandbox to query our server again.

-In the Documentation tab, we should now see that there's a new on the Query type called _entities.
-This is a special that the uses for coordinating data between subgraphs.
-We'll learn how exactly the uses this in the next lesson.
+In the Documentation tab, we should now see that there's a new field on the Query type called _entities.
+This is a special field that the router uses for coordinating data between subgraphs.
+We'll learn how exactly the router uses this field in the next lesson.

 studio.apollographql.com/sandbox/explorer